T-7219/StormMatrix-Kanban/docs/user-guide.md

 Cards can be prioritized by:
 - Dragging to reorder them within a column
-- Adding priority tags
+- Adding priority labels (High, Medium, Low)
 - Setting due dates
+- Using color-coded card borders based on urgency

 ### Task Filtering and Searching

 Use the search and filter panel to:
-- Search by keyword
+- Search by keyword in title and description
 - Filter by assignee
-- Filter by tag
+- Filter by label/tag
-- Filter by due date
+- Filter by due date (overdue, today, this week, etc.)
 - Filter by status
+- Filter by priority

 ### Saving Filters

 Frequently used filters can be saved:
 1. Set up your filters
-2. Click "Save Filter"
+2. Click "Save View"
-3. Name your filter
+3. Name your filtered view
-4. Access saved filters from the filter dropdown
+4. Access saved views from the views dropdown

 ## Notifications